Martijn-Lancee/todolist/README.md

-# Todo List App

-A simple, elegant todo list application built with HTML, CSS, and JavaScript.
-Features include:
-- Add new tasks
-- Mark tasks as complete
-- Delete tasks
-- Persistent storage using localStorage
-- Responsive design
-- Modern UI with animations

-## Live Demo
-You can try the app here: [Todo List App](https://[your-username].github.io/todo-list-app)
+# Travel Map Visualization

+An interactive web-based visualization of visited countries and territories using Leaflet.js and OpenStreetMap.

 ## Features
+- Interactive world map showing visited countries and territories
+- Color-coded visualization (green for visited countries, orange for territories)
+- Statistics showing total number of visited locations
+- Responsive design that works on both desktop and mobile devices

+## Setup
+1. Clone this repository
+2. Open `travel-map.html` in a web browser
+3. No additional setup required - the map uses CDN-hosted dependencies

+## Technologies Used
+- HTML5
+- CSS3
-- Clean, modern interface
+- JavaScript
-- Mobile-responsive design
+- Leaflet.js
-- Local storage for task persistence
-- Smooth animations and transitions
-- Cross-browser compatible
+- OpenStreetMap

+## License
+MIT License